awsdocs/amazon-route53-docs/doc_source/getting-started.md

 You can also transfer an existing domain to Route 53, but the process is more complex and time consuming than registering a new domain\.
 For more information, see [Transferring Registration for a Domain to Amazon Route 53](domain-transfer-to-route-53.md)\.

 **Estimated cost**
 + There's an annual fee to register a domain, ranging from $9 to several hundred dollars, depending on the top\-level domain, such as \.com\.
 For more information, see [Route 53 Pricing for Domain Registration](https://d32ze2gidvkk54.cloudfront.net/Amazon_Route_53_Domain_Registration_Pricing_20140731.pdf)\.
 This fee is not refundable\.
 + When you register a domain, we automatically create a hosted zone that has the same name as the domain\.
 You use the hosted zone to specify where you want Route 53 to route traffic for your domain\.
 The fee for a hosted zone is $0\.50 per month\.
 You can delete the hosted zone if you want to avoid this charge\.

-+ If you're a new AWS customer, you can get started with Amazon S3 for free\.
++ During this tutorial, you create an Amazon S3 bucket and upload a sample web page\.
+If you're a new AWS customer, you can get started with Amazon S3 for free\.
 If you're an existing AWS customer, charges are based on how much data you store, on the number of requests for your data, and on the amount of data transferred\.
 For more information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

+**Topics**
 + [Prerequisites](#getting-started-prerequisites)
 + [Step 1: Register a domain](#getting-started-find-domain-name)
 + [Step 2: Create an S3 Bucket and Configure It to Host a Website](#getting-started-create-s3-website-bucket)